facebookresearch/hydra/website/docs/patterns/objects.md

 ---
 id: objects
-title: Creating objects and calling functions
+title: Instantiating objects and calling functions
-sidebar_label: Creating objects and calling functions
+sidebar_label: Instantiating objects and calling functions
 ---
-One of the best ways to drive different behavior in the application is to instantiate different implementations of an interface.
+One of the best ways to drive different behavior in an application is to instantiate different implementations of an interface.
 The code using the instantiated object only knows the interface which remains constant, but the behavior is determined by the actual object instance.